sslyutov/MedelOpt_SNIRF_Homer3/snirf_hdf5_homer3.md

 ### Purpose

-This document provides a combined specification of SNIRF data format along with the corresponding HDF5 definitions for each data element.
+This document provides a combined specification of SNIRF data format along with the corresponding HDF5 definitions for each data element.<br>
 a.
-It is requiedted by Marion to save raw red and IR data, regardless the fact SNIRF specification does not support such tipes of data
+It is requiedted by Marion to save raw red and IR data, regardless the fact SNIRF specification does not support such tipes of data<br>
 b.
-Homer3 expects to see label for data type HbO, HbR. c minimum number of sample in snirf file is 9.
-This is a Homer3 reqirement.
+Homer3 expects to see label for data type HbO, HbR.<br>
+c minimum number of sample in snirf file is 9.
+This is a Homer3 reqirement.<br>

 ### Intro